August 30, 2011

 So let’s take a moment and just go over the finer points of my argument.
 When the Flash began way back in the 40s, he was a character that was given his own book nearly as soon as he was established.
 In January 1940, Flash Comics began as a variety comic that would feature new characters and give them a chance to flourish.
 Some of the most famous of these characters would be Johnny Thunder, Hawkman, Hawkgirl and Black Canary.
 This began an eerie precedence of the Flash establishing ideas and characters that would last and break out of his book time and time again.
 The book ran nearly the entire span of the Golden age, ending just a few months shy of the “official” end date.

 But this is not a sprint and the above argument certainly does not win the Flash the title of Greatest Character Ever.
 This is a marathon…and as we all know, the Flash is the Fastest Man Alive.
-Read the rest of this entry »
+Continue reading

 How important is it to label fictional universes?
 Does it matter that Young Justice takes place on “Earth-16,” while the universe of Batman: The Brave and the Bold doesn’t have a number?
 Is Earth One a good label for a self-contained Superman or Batman series?
-If an editor writes “Earth-1″ instead of “New Earth” in Tangent: Superman’s Reign, should it overshadow discussion of the actual story?
+If an editor writes “Earth-1” instead of “New Earth” in Tangent: Superman’s Reign, should it overshadow discussion of the actual story?
 Do they need to be precisely separated, with each story identified clearly as belonging to one universe or another, or is a more general classification enough?

 And once you’ve decided to catalog them, how do you label them?